lowRISC/opentitan/doc/ug/dv_methodology.md

 ### DV Plan

 The DV plan document captures the overall strategy, intent, the testbench block diagram, a list of interfaces / agents, VIPs, reference models, the functional coverage model, assertions and checkers.
 It also covers FPV goals, if applicable.
-This is written in [markdown]({{< relref "doc/rm/markdown_usage_style" >}}) and is made available in the corresponding `doc` directory of each DUT.
+This is written in [Markdown]({{< relref "doc/rm/markdown_usage_style" >}}) and is made available in the corresponding `doc` directory of each DUT.

 A [template]({{< relref "hw/dv/doc/dv_plan_template" >}}) for the DV plan documentation as well as the testbench block diagram in the OpenTitan team drive  (under the 'design verification' directory) are available to help get started.